Audio-Solutions/pulse-visualizer/README.md

 ⚠️ **Early Development Notice**: Pulse is still in active development and comes with a few rough edges:

-- **Phosphor brightness varies slightly with screen size.** Currently, the phosphor effect brightness is not perfectly normalized across different window sizes - larger windows may appear dimmer than smaller ones.
+- **Phosphor brightness varies with screen size.** Currently, the phosphor effect brightness is not perfectly normalized across different window sizes - larger windows may appear dimmer than smaller ones.
 - No settings menu or source selection yet.
 - Configuration is handled through a config file (see [Building](#building) for more details).
 - Performance may vary depending on your system's framerate.